Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 5. Instruction techniques

-The exam is computer based in two parts, Theory test and hazard perception. a very similar set up to the theory test learners have to do, obliviously more and harder questions, saying that though most of the questions if you have been driving for a while are common sense.
+The exam is computer based in two parts, the Theory Test and Hazard Perception.
+This is a very similar set up to the theory test learners have to do; although, at this standard the questions may appear to be more and harder, most of the questions if you have been driving for a while are based common sense and your existing driving experience.
 You will need to study though for the ones that are not.

 The subjects are arranged into four bands, each with an 80% pass mark.
 The overall pass mark for part 1 is 85%.